boxcutter/kvm/docs/NVIDIA_JETSON_MANUAL_INSTALL.md

 Nvidia Jetson embedded computer boards are used on robots and drones to behave as smart cameras.

-Helpful video from JetsonHacks YouTube channel on unboxing and setup
+Helpful video from JetsonHacks YouTube channel on unboxing and setup: https://www.youtube.com/watch?v=LUxyNyCl4ro

-https://www.youtube.com/watch?v=LUxyNyCl4ro

 The base still leaves most of the carrier board exposed.
 StereoLabs sells a